Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/editing/transform/control/proportional_edit.rst

    :Menu:      Via the |prop-edit-icon| icon in the header.
    :Hotkey:    :kbd:`O`

-Proportional editing is typically used in *Edit Mode*, however, it can also be used in *Object Mode*.
+Proportional Editing is typically used in *Edit Mode*, however, it can also be used in *Object Mode*.
 In *Object Mode* the tool works on entire objects rather than individual mesh components.

 In the image below, the right cylinder is scaled along the Z axis.